 biographical introduction focusing on the owner's books.
 (See Representative Booklist on this website.)

-PLRE consists of eight fully indexed volumes that
+As of 2020, PLRE consists of ten fully indexed volumes.
+The ten volumes

 inventories taken under the jurisdiction of the Chancellor of Oxford

 University (exercised by the Vice-Chancellor) and, with a few